Raymmar/download-twitter-spaces/README.md

 - Maybe this thing could connect to an LLM and spit out a transcript of the twitter space as well?
 - I have many other ideas, but who knows what else I will do with it.

 You are welcome to fork the repo and build your own tool with my code as your starting point.
-If you are interested in helping me improve the extension or have ideas for new features, feel free to reach out or leave a comment here on GitHub.
+If you are interested in helping me improve the extension or have ideas for new features, feel free to reach out on [twitter](https://x.com/@raymmar_https) or leave a review on the chrome web store.